-During the summer, brickmakers mold and dry thousands of bricks.
-You can even give them a hand by taking off your shoes and stomping water into the clay with your bare feet!
-Come back in the autumn and see the bricks you helped create bake in a giant, wood-fired oven.
-Keep an eye out, too, for masons using these bricks in all sorts of projects around town.Learn More
+During the summer and spring, brickmakers mold and dry thousands of bricks.
+Help out by taking off your shoes and stomping clay with your bare feet!
+In the fall, see the bricks you helped create bake in a giant, wood-fired oven.
+As you tour the town, keep an eye out for masons using these bricks on a variety of projects.

 Bring the family and follow Prince, a carved wooden dog, as he explores the countryside full of animals in paintings, sculpture and toys.Learn More